 - 8. Specify changes to any of the following settings: - Service Name.
 Type the service name. - Protocol.
-Select the protocol.
-If you are unsure, select TCP/UDP. - External port range.
-Enter the port numbers. - For the internal ports, leave the Use the same port range for Internal port check box selected or enter the ports in the Internal port range field. - Internal IP address.
+If you are unsure, select TCP/UDP. - External port range. - For the internal ports, leave the Use the same port range for Internal port check box selected or enter the ports in the Internal port range field. - Internal IP address.
 Type the IP address in the Internal IP address fields, or select the radio button for an attached device listed in the table. - 9.
 Click the Apply button.